 - Tackle the practical challenges of modern day biomedical analysis, i.e. (1) detection of complex, multivariate patterns of association, (2) large-scale (i.e. big) data, (3) data integration (types/sources), (4) imbalanced data, (5) missing (i.e. incomplete data), (6) model interpretability, and (7) computational expense.

 My name is Ryan Urbanowicz.
 I lead the newly formed URBS lab.
-I am an Assistant Professor of Informatics in the Department of Biostatistics Epidemiology and Informatics at the Perelman School of Medicine of the University of Pennsylvania in Philadelphia.
-I am also a Senior Fellow in the Institute for Biomedical Informatics and affiliated with the Graduate Group in Genetics and Computational Biology (GCB).
+I am currently an Assistant Professor of Computational Biomedicine at the Cedars-Sinai Medical Center in Los Angeles, CA but still actively engage in numerous collaborations with students and faculty at UPenn.
+I was previously an Assistant Professor of Informatics in the Department of Biostatistics Epidemiology and Informatics at the Perelman School of Medicine of the University of Pennsylvania in Philadelphia.
+I was formerly also a Senior Fellow in the Institute for Biomedical Informatics and affiliated with the Graduate Groups in Genetics and Computational Biology (GCB) and Epidemiology and Biostatistics (GGEB).

 My educational background is interdisciplinary, at the intersection of biology, engineering, computer science, and biostatistics.
 I completed my PhD in genetics (with a focus on computational biology) at Dartmouth College, proceeded by a Masters and Bachelors of Biological Engineering at Cornell University.
 I share an equal passion for research, teaching, and mentoring.
 Click HERE for my complete CV.